Turan-M/Mark-Youtube-video-as-watched-extension-/README.md

 # Mark YouTube Videos as Watched Extension

 ## Overview
-This browser extension is designed to enhance your YouTube experience by allowing you to manually mark videos as watched.
-It's an easy-to-use tool that keeps your video feed clear of clutter, helping you track which videos you've seen with a simple, visible indicator.
+This extension automatically enhances your YouTube experience by allowing you to manually mark videos as watched.
+An easy-to-use tool, it keeps your video feed clutter-free and helps you keep track of which ones you have seen with an easy, visible indicator.

 ## Compatibility
 The extension is developed for browsers based on the Chromium engine, such as Google Chrome, Microsoft Edge, and Brave.
 It is not compatible with non-Chromium browsers and may not function as intended if attempted to be used elsewhere.